ZHaskell/docs/Z-IO/BIO-Streaming.md

             callback (Just ...)
             ...
         EOF ->
-            .. you should pass EOF to callback to indicate current
-            .. node also reaches its EOF
+            ... you should pass EOF to callback to indicate current ... node also reaches its EOF
             callback EOF
 ```

 `BIO` type have two params:

 + A `callback :: Maybe out -> IO ()`(often written as `k`) which get called when to write downstream:
-    + A `Just` value is an item passed to downstream.
+    + A `Just out` value is an item passed to downstream.
     + A `EOF` notified downstream EOF.
-+ A `Maybe` value which comes from upstream:
++ A `Maybe inp` value which comes from upstream:
-    + A `Just` value is an item from upstream.
+    + A `Just inp` value is an item from upstream.
     + A `EOF` notified upstream EOF.

 Let's take zlib's `z_streamp` as an example to implement a compressing BIO node: